-At 4,300 miles long, the Andes is the world’s longest continental mountain range.
-Running North to South, it cuts directly through the middle third of Peru, separating the county’s interior rain-forest from its coastal desert.
-The Incas thought the Andes was the perfect place to build their capital city.
+Cusco Peru lays within the the Andes Mountains, the world’s longest continental mountain range at 4,300 miles.
+Running North to South, they cut directly through the middle third of Peru, separating the county’s interior rain-forest from its coastal desert.
+The Incas thought the Andes was the perfect place to build Cusco.
 Of course, they were hopped up on coca leaves most of the time.

-Cusco is a city in Peru, South America.
+Cusco Peru is a sky city in South America.

 Cusco, Peru is a city of almost 400,000 light-headed people living at 11,200 feet in a valley plateau.
 It was the original capital of the Inca Empire for hundreds of years, and it’s easy to see why.

 It’s hard for enemies to attack a city they can’t find.
 Plus, enemies would be fighting uphill, while you’d be fighting downhill—hot oil, anyone?—and, of course, enemies would be fighting altitude sickness, too.

 Yet even if you somehow found Cusco Peru and lay siege to the place, YOU’D probably starve long before the citizens of Cusco would.
 It has everything you could want (except maybe oxygen).

 Being near the Urubamba Valley, Cusco is almost an entirely self-sufficient ecosystem, with almost limitless glacier-fresh spring water, llamas, guinea pigs, fruits and vegetables — it would be years before they needed something from the outside world.
 So the Incas no doubt thought they were safe from almost any threat.
 Sadly, they were wrong.